-Crop Insurance and Wildlife: Swift Fox at Risk rop insurance subsidies are taking center stage during the 2012 Farm Bill debate as the structure of farm support payments changes.
-The Agriculture, Food, Reform and Jobs Act of 2012 passed by the Senate in June, eliminated direct payments, and legislation passed by the House Agriculture Committee in July did the same.
-With direct payments gone, both the Senate and the House Agriculture Committee bills increased crop insurance subsidies - a change that encourages farmers to plow up habitat that is valuable for species such as the swift fox.
+Crop Insurance and Wildlife: Swift Fox at Risk rop insurance subsidies are taking center stage during the 2013 Farm Bill debate as the structure of farm support payments changes.
+The Agriculture, Food, Reform and Jobs Act of 2012 passed by the Senate in June 2012 eliminated direct payments, and legislation passed by the House Agriculture Committee in July of last year did the same.
+In the absence of direct payments, both the Senate and the House Agriculture Committee bills increased crop insurance subsidies - a change that encourages farmers to plow up habitat that is valuable for species such as the swift fox.
 Grassland Conversion Threatens Swift Fox Once abundant, swift fox now only inhabit about 60% of their former range.
 They rely on shortgrass and mixed-grass prairies of the Great Plains for prey and shelter.
 As a generalist and opportunistic forager, swift fox hunt primarily in open plains for various mammals, birds, insects, plants, and carrion.
 A majority of this habitat overlaps with and has been greatly impacted by cropland and other habitat conversions.
-"Subsidies are a driving force behind this habitat loss - a recent USDA report found that certain farm subsidies (crop insurance, marketing loans and disaster assistance payments) increased the conversion of wildlife habitat by 2.3 million acres in just a portion of the Northern Plains from 1997 to 2007.
-Eccent analysis shows that conversion of habitat to cropland is similarly high in swift fox range; counties in the swift fox range lost more than 900,000 acres of grassland, shrubland and wetland between 2008 and 2011.iv
+Esubsidies are a driving force behind this habitat loss - a recent USDA report found that certain farm subsidies (crop insurance, marketing loans and disaster assistance payments) increased the conversion of wildlife habitat by 2.3 million acres in just a portion of the Northern Plains from 1997 to 2007. iii Recent analysis shows that conversion of habitat to cropland is similarly high in swift fox range; counties in the swift fox range lost more than 900,000 acres of grassland, shrubland and wetland between 2008 and 2011.iv